 Polin Museum of the History of Polish Jews

-Take a journey through one thousand years of history and culture of Polish Jews – once the largest Jewish community in the world.
+We will take a journey through one thousand years of history and culture of Polish Jews – once the largest Jewish community in the world.

 The story is presented in a very modern, interactive exhibition that makes the Polin Museum the most spectacular new museum in Poland.
 In 2016 it received European Museum of the Year Award.